johnsetzer/kivi/README.md

 kivi was originally specified with the ability to report back to the server on a fixed interval for an indefinite period.
 In retrospect, this was a mistake, and this ability has been removed.

-All tools being built to use kivi are going to follow a period separated key convention, which will yield keys roughly in the pattern `USER_AGENT.AB_TEST.TOOL_NAME.TOOL_KEY_HIERARCHY`.
+All tools being built to use kivi are going to follow a period separated key convention, which will yield keys roughly in the pattern `TOOL_NAME.TOOL_KEY_HIERARCHY`.
-One such key might be: `Chrome23.newFeature=on.yerf.delta.pageLoad.widgetLoad`
+One such key might be: `yerf.delta.pageLoad.widgetLoad`

 #Usage